EU offers Greece migration support amid mounting refugee crisis | DW | 03.03.2020

 "Those who seek to test Europe's unity will be disappointed.
 We will hold the line and we will prevail," von der Leyen said.
 "Turkey is not an enemy and people are not just means to reach a goal.
 We would do well to remember both in the coming days."

-Von der Leyen said Frontex would send a rapid deployment team along with 100 new borders guards to support more than 500 currently manning the land and sea borders.
+Von der Leyen said Frontex would send a rapid deployment team along with 100 new border guards to support more than 500 currently stationed at the land and sea borders.
 She also said Greece would have access to up to €700 million ($780 million) for migration management.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.